 Two drops if the wrongdoer were given to Asghar. “

-After reading the troubles of Ali Akbar, Ayatollah Nayeni saw Imam Hussein with a body covered with arrows in the dream, and the next day after reading the troubles of Abul Fazl al-Abbas, he saw only two arrows on the body of Abdullah.
+After reading the troubles of Ali Akbar, Ayatollah Nayeni saw Imam Hussein with a body covered with arrows in the dream.
+And the next day after reading the troubles of Abul Fazl al-Abbas.
+He saw only two arrows on the body of Abdullah.
 On being asked, it was said that all the arrows of the archangels were shed, only that the arrow of Akbar and Abbas would never come out.
 After reading this episode I was wondering if Ali Asghar’s arrow might have even gone out?
-And then remembered the burial of the powerless Ali Asghar.
+And then remembered the burial of the powerless Ali Asghar at Karbala.

 (Imam Hussein has buried his “six months old” with him, in his chest.)